Miss You Much

 "Miss You Much" is a song by American singer Janet Jackson.
 Composed by songwriters and record producers Jimmy Jam and Terry Lewis, it was recorded for the singer's fourth studio album, Janet Jackson's Rhythm Nation 1814 (1989).
-As with all tracks for the album, recording took place at Lewis and Jam's Flyte Tyme Studios in Minneapolis, Minnesota between 1988 and 1989.
+As with all tracks for the album, recording took place at Lewis and Jam's Flyte Tyme Studios in Minneapolis, Minnesota, between 1988 and 1989.
 Lyrically, the song narrates a longing to reconnect with a romantic partner after time spent apart.

-"Miss You Much" was released as the lead single from Rhythm Nation 1814 on August 21, 1989, by A&M Records.
+"Miss You Much" was released as the lead single from Rhythm Nation 1814 on August 16, 1989, by A&M Records.
 It topped the US Billboard Hot 100 singles chart, becoming the second number one hit of Jackson's career.
 Spending four consecutive weeks atop the chart, it was the longest running number one single of 1989.
 It is Jackson's third longest running Hot 100 number one, behind "That's the Way Love Goes" (1993) and "All for You" (2001), which spent eight and seven weeks at number one, respectively.
 It also topped several Billboard composite charts, including the Hot Black Singles and Dance Club Songs charts.
 Internationally, the single became a top 40 hit in all territories where it charted.
-It is certified platinum by the Recording Industry Association of America (RIAA), denoting one millions copies sold in the US alone.
-It emerged the number one radio airplay hit of 1989 and the second best-selling single of the year behind "Another Day in Paradise" by Phil Collins.
-Based on changing metrics of how chart performance is evaluated, Billboard magazine listed "Miss You Much" Jackson's all-time biggest Hot 100 hit.
+It is certified platinum by the Recording Industry Association of America (RIAA), denoting one million copies sold in the US alone.
+It emerged as the number one radio airplay hit of 1989 and the second best-selling single of the year behind "Another Day in Paradise" by Phil Collins.
+Based on changing metrics of how chart performance is evaluated, Billboard magazine listed "Miss You Much" as Jackson's all-time biggest Hot 100 hit.